 - While potatoes bake cook bacon in a skillet until crisp, drain from fat and chop into bits.

 - Cut potatoes in half lengthwise and scoop out flesh, leaving only enough to allow the potato skin to hold its shape.

 - Brush interior of potato skins with melted butter and sprinkle with salt and pepper.

 - Turn broiler on high and place the potato skins under the broiler till flesh and edges begin to crisp.
 3-5 minutes, rotating as needed to prevent burning.

-- Remove from oven and top each with ~2 tbsp cheese and ~1 tbsp bacon.
+- Remove from oven and top each with ~2 tablespoon cheese and ~1 tablespoon bacon.
 Place back under the broiler until cheese has melted.
 2-5 minutes, rotating as needed to prevent burning.